• Home

 Declining Awareness

-For 3 consecutive years, Aaron’s (a national furniture, electronics and appliance omni-channel retailer with 1500 corp. and franchise stores in 48 states) had chosen to focus media investments on measurable ROI derived from promotional campaigns.
-While the promotional periods performed well, and laid the groundwork for the ability to leverage predictive data science to manage advertising investments, the multi-year trend showed declines in awareness and "intent to buy" - especially amongst Millennials.
-This data revealed a tangible threat to market share and medium-term growth.
-The decision was made to add a branding message layer in between promo periods, and to rebalance the overall media spend to a 50/50 brand-promo mix.
+For 3 consecutive years, Aaron’s, a national omni-channel retail leader in furniture, electronics, and appliances with 1500 corporate and franchise stores across 48 states, concentrated its advertising strategy on measurable ROI from promotional campaigns.
+Although these promotional periods yielded positive results and established a foundation for leveraging predictive data science in managing advertising investments, the multi-year trend indicated declines in brand awareness and 'intent to buy,' particularly among Millennials.
+This data highlighted a significant threat to market share and medium-term growth.
+As a response, the decision was made to introduce a branding message layer during promotional periods and to adjust the overall media spend to a balanced 50/50 mix of brand and promotional investments.

 Dual Messaging Strategy

 The company had just committed to a multi-year process of converting all stores to a highly successful new store experience and persona.
-Therefore, the new legacy store national brand campaign messaging would need to advance both the old and new models.
-It could not over-promise on the legacy store customer experience and risk disappointing new shoppers nor could it undermine customer expectations for the converted stores.
+Therefore, the new legacy store national brand campaign messaging would need to advance both the old and new models as part of an effective advertising strategy.
+It could not over-promise on the legacy store customer experience and risk disappointing new shoppers, nor could it undermine customer expectations for the converted stores, particularly as they aim to enhance brand awareness across all platforms in an omni-channel retail environment.

 Key Consumer Insight and Brand Truth